-A: We plan to own all or substantially all of our assets through the Operating Partnership.
+A: We own all or substantially all of our assets through the Operating Partnership.
 We are the sole general partner of the Operating Partnership and Nuveen Global Cities REIT LP, LLC (the "Limited Partner"), our wholly owned subsidiary, owns a limited partner interest in the Operating Partnership.
 The use of the Operating Partnership to hold all of our assets is referred to as an Umbrella Partnership Real Estate Investment Trust (UPREIT).
 Using an UPREIT structure may give us an advantage in acquiring properties from persons who want to defer recognizing a gain for U.S. federal income tax purposes.

-The following chart shows our current ownership structure and our relationship with TIAA, Nuveen, Nuveen Real Estate Global Cities Advisors, the Limited Partner and Nuveen Securities, LLC (the "Dealer Manager") and their respective affiliates as of the commencement of this offering.
+The following chart shows our current ownership structure and our relationship with TIAA, Nuveen, Nuveen Real Estate Global Cities Advisors, the Limited Partner and Nuveen Securities, LLC (the "Dealer Manager") and their respective affiliates.